 The concept of “multistakeholder governance” exists on many levels in the Internet ecosystem.
 The bodies that make up ICANN operate through their own multistakeholder models (e.g., the Generic Names Supporting Organization (GNSO) conducts policy-development using multistakeholder, bottom-up processes1, involving the many different stakeholder groups and constituencies in the Contracted and Non-Contracted Party Houses).
 The GNSO and other ICANN structures are all part of a larger multistakeholder model within ICANN, which involves other groups such as the At-Large Advisory Committee (ALAC), for example, representing civil society, and the Governmental Advisory Committee (GAC), representing government.
 And ICANN itself is part of an even larger multistakeholder model (though at this point less well-defined), involving other “I*” organizations such as the Regional Internet Registries (RIRs), the Internet Engineering Task Force (IETF), the Internet Society (ISOC), national governments (acting independently or in unison, e.g. through the EU), and international organizations (such as the UN or Interpol).

 In light of this multistakeholder landscape – the challenge this proposal seeks to address is how ICANN can meaningfully participate in an increasingly global and diverse Internet governance ecosystem, without expanding its current remit.
-This means that ICANN must be understood in terms of its functions – standards, protocols, and policy coordination for the Internet’s unique identifier resources.[2.
-Bylaws for the Internet Corporation for Assigned Names and Numbers.
-ICANN.org.
-April 11, 2013.] —and how those functions impact and are impacted by other Internet governance activities (which can also be conceived as functions).
+This means that ICANN must be understood in terms of its functions – standards, protocols, and policy coordination for the Internet’s unique identifier resources.2 —and how those functions impact and are impacted by other Internet governance activities (which can also be conceived as functions).

 Diversity characterizes the Internet governance ecosystem.
 To make sense of and navigate this diversity, it may be useful to conceive Internet governance in terms of “layers” of issues, e.g.: